-It follows from Article 3(1)(a)(2) of the Wwft Implementation Decree 2018 that it is sufficient for institutions to designate the senior management, for example the directors appointed under the articles of association, as the customer's UBO.39
+It follows from Article 3(1)(a)(2) of the Wwft Implementation Decree 2018 that it is sufficient for institutions to designate the senior management, for example the directors appointed under the articles of association, as the customer's UBO.
 This fallback option, also known as the 'pseudo-UBO', can only be used if (a) the institution has exhausted all possible measures, (b) there are no grounds for suspicion and (c) the due diligence has not resulted in the identification of actual UBO(s) or an institution doubts whether the designated natural person is an actual UBO.
-This is an extreme fallback option that is only available in these cases.40 Article 3(6) of the Wwft Implementation Decree 2018 states what is understood by senior management in this context.
+This is an extreme fallback option that is only available in these cases.
+Article 3(6) of the Wwft Implementation Decree 2018 states what is understood by senior management in this context.
+Section 3(2)(b) of the Wwft then includes a provision on the identification and verification of the UBO who is a member of the senior management.